 The 100%-owned advanced stage Juniper Project is located in Wyoming.

-The Juniper Ridge Project is located in the southwest portion of Wyoming, approximately 10 miles west of the town of Baggs and accessible by county and local roads.
-The Juniper Project consists of approximately 3,300 acres of unpatented lode mining claims and State of Wyoming mineral leases and is located within a brownfield site which has experienced extensive exploration, development, and mine production.
+The Juniper Ridge Project is located in the southwest portion of Wyoming, approximately 10 miles west of the town of Baggs.
+The Juniper Ridge Project consists of approximately 640 surface acres and 3,240 net mineral acres of unpatented lode mining claims and a State of Wyoming mineral lease and is located within a brownfield site which has experienced extensive exploration, development, and mine production.

 Uranium was discovered in the Juniper Ridge area in 1951, with commercial uranium mining occurring intermittently from 1954 until 1966.
 Seven companies have mined uranium in the area producing over 0.5 million pounds via open-pit and shallow underground mines.

 The Juniper Ridge Project was owned by Strathmore Minerals Corporation from 2007 until 2013, when the company and the project was acquired by Energy Fuels Inc. URZ Energy purchased the project on October 31, 2016 and it is now 100% owned by Azarga Uranium.